RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 *derived* class name → never matches for inherited actions.
 Fix: resolve the mapping against the declaring type of the action property (walk base types during lookup), or key by the declaring HTO.
 Related to GEN-01/GEN-02 (same enrichment path) — fix together.

+**Done:** `ActionMetadata` gained `DeclaringClassName` (`ContainingType.Name` of the action property — the base HTO for inherited actions), and the mapping lookup tries it after the HTO's own class name (see GEN-02 for the full key order).
+Regression test covers a two-level inheritance chain — base, derived, and next-level derived all get `resultName`/`resultClasses`.
+Multi-assembly caveat: see the GEN-01 known limitation.

 ### GEN-18 — `ExternalLink` properties silently absent from the schema; `mediaType` never emitted